A Newtonian approach to the study of irreversibility in many-body systems: Newton's laws for single- and many-body systems

 where $\mathbf{F}$ is the force exerted on the particle, $m$ is its mass and $\mathbf{r}$ is the position vector.
 As can be seen, this equation is invariant for time reversal, i.e., under the substitution $t \rightarrow -t$, we can see that Eq.~\eqref{1} is unchanged due to the second time derivative.
 Mathematically, it signifies that if $\mathbf{r}(t)$ is a solution of Eq.~\eqref{1}, then so is $\mathbf{r}(-t)$, which means that, given any possible motion under Newton's laws, there exists another one in which the velocities are reversed.

 Let us now see what Newton's laws say for a system of many particles.
-First, we have that the localization of the center of mass of a system of $N$ particles is given by
+First, we have that the localization of the CM of a system of $N$ particles is given by

 where $m_{i}$ and $\mathbf{r}_{i}$ are the masses and positions of the system constituents, respectively, and $M$ is the total mass.
 From the laws of motion stated above, it can be shown that the net external force exerted on the system is given as follows (Appendix A):